-NOTE: Watch the model name in left-up corner screen and the TopMaxII won't be ready if "DEMO mode" appears in the screen.
-Before click on the max loader icon, Check the USB cable and turn on the AC switch in the back side of unit and make sure that you select your product model name in "Config / Select product" menu.
+NOTE: Watch the model name in left-upper corner screen.
+The TopMaxIII won't be ready if "DEMO mode" appears in the screen.
+Before clicking on the maxloader icon, Check the USB cable and turn on the AC switch in the back side of unit and make sure that you select your product model name in "Config / Select product" menu.

-Please contact support@eetools.com for your further question.
+Please contact info@eetools.com for any questions.